 Learn How to Brew with Your Rancilio Silvia Espresso Machine

-The Rancilio Silvia has a long history as one of the finest home espresso machines on the market, and by far one of our favorite machines.
+The Silvia has a long history as one of the finest home espresso machines on the market, and by far one of our favorite machines.
 However, since the Silvia is a semi-professional machine with a commercial style (straight through) portafilter design it does require some practice, trial and error and a high-quality coffee grinder in order to achieve a perfect espresso.
 Following are some brewing tips and instructions intended mostly for the beginner home barista using the Rancilio Silvia.
 These tips also apply to most any semi-auto machine that uses a commercial style portafilter.

 Brewing with the Silvia:

-- First, one important comment is that with single boiler machines like the Rancilio Silvia you should always brew all of your espresso first, then steam milk if desired for cappuccino or latte.
+- First, one important comment is that with a single boiler espresso machine like the Silvia you should always brew all of your espresso first, then steam milk if desired for cappuccino or latte.
 The reason is that after steaming the boiler is far too hot for brewing espresso, and it would be almost impossible to obtain any crema while burning the espresso.
 Generally, after steaming you always turn the steam rocker switch off, and allow at least 10-20 minutes for the unit to cool down properly before brewing again.

 - Start with the double-shot basket (most pros never use the single shot at all, the double basket tends to brew better).